 This section identifies a few of the historic sites identified in a 1977 survey, and consequently conditions may have changed.
-One should bear in mind that historic preservation used in this section is not just preserving historic structures but the concern for protecting prehistoric, archaeological, and cultural evidence of past settlement.
-It also means the importance of cellar holes, travel ways, former industrial sites of the charcoaling and iron industry, logging industry, recreation, etc. The plan for the Green Mountain National Forest places special emphasis on a continuing survey to document historic/archaeological sites.
-This plan encourages such an effort and the means by which the sensitivity of certain areas can be appreciated by the public.
+One should bear in mind that historic preservation discussed in this chapter is not limited to just preserving historic structures but also preserving and protecting prehistoric, archaeological, and cultural evidence of past settlements.
+The historic importance of cellar holes, travel ways, former industrial sites of the charcoaling and iron industry, logging industry, recreation, etc., should also be recognized.
+The plan for the Green Mountain National Forest places special emphasis on a continuing survey to document historic/archaeological sites.
+This plan encourages such an effort as well as promoting public awareness and appreciation of these historic sites.
 This could include building a model and visual display for use in the classroom.